BALLOON FLOWER SEEDS

 ASTRA WHITE Balloon Flower

-Astra White balloon flower grows nicely with: Blue Star stokesia.
+Astra White balloon flower grows beautifully with Blue Star stokesia.
+Each of these hardy perennials bloom reliably the first season.

 ASTRA PINK Balloon Flower

-Astra Pink balloon flowers are soft pink.
+Astra Pink balloon flowers are soft pink in color.
 The dwarf, 8-12" plants bloom in summer.

 ASTRA SEMI-DOUBLE BLUE Balloon Flower